mmcachran/WP-Meta-Injection/readme.txt

 Tested up to: 4.1
 Stable tag: trunk

-Inject additional meta data on a post-by-post basis (requires CMB2)
+Inject additional meta data on a post-by-post basis

 == Installation ==